kaliop-uk/ezmigrationbundle/README.md

 This will install the bundle and all its dependencies.

 Please make sure that you have the bundle registered in the kernel as well.
-Check `ezpublish/EzPublishKernel.php`
+Check `app/appKernel.php` (for eZPublish `ezpublish/EzPublishKernel.php`)

 The `registerBundles` method should look similar to: